danzat/bugs/Log/Readme.md

 # Logging bug
 ## Introduction

-In our system we place hooks on various system functions in order to modify existing application behaviour.
+In our product we place hooks on various system functions in order to modify existing application behaviour.

 Regardless of the method of hooking, the basic concept is that suppose some system library implements function `F`, when that function is *hooked*, this means that if somewhere in the process some code calls `F`, it will end up reaching our own implementation of it which we will call `HOOK_F`.
 This implementation can wrap the original `F` with some code or might reimplement it completely.